Automotive | 6 Reasons Haptics will Improve Vehicle UI

-In automotive, haptic feedback can be incorporated through surface haptics (on, for example, a touchscreen) or mid-air haptics.
-Mid-air haptic technology, such as that developed by Ultraleap, uses ultrasound to create tactile sensations in mid-air.
+In automotive, haptic feedback can be incorporated through surface haptics (on, for example, a touchscreen) or Ultraleap's mid-air haptics.
+Mid-air haptics is a "virtual touch" technology, which uses ultrasound to create tactile sensations in mid-air.
 In automotive it is typically combined with hand tracking and a gesture control interface.

 What benefits can haptics offer the automotive sector?
 Read on to find out.

 The task of actually driving a car is a primarily visual one.
 Anything that distracts from that and takes drivers’ eyes off the road is potentially dangerous.

 Today’s infotainment systems and other controls largely rely on visual checks.
 But what if they didn’t have to?
 Haptics creates alternative, non-visual ways to communicate and control.

 In an award-winning 2018 study conducted by the University of Nottingham, UK, 39% of participants were able to perform tasks with no off-road glances at all when using a interface that combined gesture control and mid-air haptics.

 Interfaces that incorporate haptic feedback to give drivers confirmation actions have been recognised and accepted are easier and more intuitive to use.